 In some states, obtaining a medical cannabis card can be difficult while in other states it might not be.
 For the states of Colorado and California, the process is easier.
 In the state of California, you may qualify for a medical cannabis card under the cannabis laws for health disorders like arthritis, cancer, HIV/AIDS, anxiety, fibromyalgia, chronic pain, multiple sclerosis and migraine headache; just to name a few.

 There are many states that put more restrictive emphasis on patients who do qualify for a medical cannabis card or recommendation.
 Other states will list more specific health conditions as qualifying.
-Some of these specific conditions include diseases such as Lupus, PTSD and Parkinson’s.
+Some of these specific conditions include diseases such as Lupus, PTSD and Parkinson's.
 For example, if a patient in California can prove PTSD and its effect on quality of life, they might be able to obtain an MMJ card.
-Learn more about cannabis laws in the United States by visiting the Cannabis Training University.
+Learn more about cannabis laws in the United States by visiting the Cannabis Training University's online cannabis courses.